BorisNaydenov/BorisNaydenov/README.md

  :bear: And you can meet a lot of international, cool and smart people, like me.

  :bear: And the capital Berlin is a 1-hour smooth train ride away.

-It is not a bullet train, but it has smoking Wi-Fi.
+ :steam_locomotive:It is not a bullet train, but it has smoking Wi-Fi.

 :briefcase: I am motivated to bring value by staying focused on Objectives and Milestones.

-:briefcase: I can solve any problem, analyze and visualize Data insights, and create Content - from dashboards to ad banners.
+:briefcase: I can solve any problem, analyze and visualize Data insights, and create Content.

- 👀 [Watch Me](https://youtu.be/Za_QAHPWQnw?si=tH9PpevlxNYDtxPT) in а relaxed YouTube setting, sharing insights into my core Skills and Motivation.
+ 👀 [Watch Me](https://youtu.be/Za_QAHPWQnw?si=tH9PpevlxNYDtxPT) in а relaxed YouTube, revealing more about my Skills and Motivation.

  👀 Please also take a look at my Data analysis projects in my Repositories.
-Contact me if you need clarification.

-📫 How to Contact me: <a href="mailto:borissnaydenov@gmail.com">Email</a> or <a href="https://www.linkedin.com/in/boris-naydenov/">LinkedIn</a> Do not hesitate to call me on +49 1590 244 7610
+📫 How to Contact me: <a href="mailto:borissnaydenov@gmail.com">Email</a> or <a href="https://www.linkedin.com/in/boris-naydenov/">LinkedIn</a> .
+Or call me on +49 1590 244 7610

 ⚡ Fun fact: I discovered a mistake in a Finance and Investments student's book.